following a weight training exercise, the muscle may seem full

 Many basic or compound exercises (e.g.

-shaped resistance curves or shift the resistance through
+shaped resistance curve or they shift the resistance through

-multiple muscle group throughout the exercise's range of motion
+multiple muscle groups throughout the exercise's range of motion,

 This period of momentary relaxation between repetitions allows

 greater opportunity for momentary blood flow permitting the clearing

 fly) tend to have relatively continuous resistance curves,

 resistance machines requiring the muscle to sustain contraction

 through the majority of the exercise's range of motion.
 This